demeterandino/roadside-delivery-po-portfolio/04-delivery/rollback-strategy.md

 Rollback should be initiated when:
 - a Sev1 incident is attributed to the release
-- cohort KPIs breach agreed thresholds for a sustained period
+- certain KPIs breach agreed thresholds for a sustained period
 - stability issues affect critical devices/sites
 - deployment failure rate exceeds threshold in canary/pilot